 The building material in tiramisu are ladyfingers, or as Italians call it SAVOIARDI.
 If you want the best tasting tiramisu, go for the tastiest storebought ladyfingers, preferably an italian brand.

 Then it's all about dipping in boozy coffee and layering, baby!
-I used a piping bag with a Wilton 6B nozzle to make the top pretty, but you can just spread the frosting over it with a knife, it'll still taste delicious AF.
+I used a piping bag with a Wilton 6B nozzle to make the top pretty, but you can just spread the frosting over it with a knife, it'll still taste incredibly delicious.

 Of course, dusting of unsweetened cocoa powder is a must finishing touch 🙂